-How can we use data to tell a local story that will inform and motivate community members to action?
+How can we use data to tell a story that will inform local community members and motivate them to take action?

 Students develop and deliver a TED Talk–style presentation that tells a compelling data-based story and uses visual data to call attention to a community issue.
 Students interview community members and gather both quantitative and qualitative data, then present their visual data stories at an Ideas Summit as a means of raising awareness and inspiring community action.